vanandrew/warpkit/README.md

 ```
 You will need a C++ compiler with C++17 support, as well as Julia pre-installed on your system.
 For the Julia install,
 ensure that you have the `julia` executable in your path, and the `julia` libraries correctly setup in your
 `ld.so.conf`.
-If you installed julia via a package manager, this should be done for you (most of time) already.
-However,
+If you installed julia via a package manager, this should be done for you (most of the time) already.
-if you installed Julia manually, you may need to tell `ldconfig` where the julia libraries are.
-For example, on debian
+However, if you installed Julia manually, you may need to tell `ldconfig` where the julia libraries are.
+For example,
-based systems you can do this with:
+on debian based systems you can do this with:

 ```bash
 # /path to julia installation (the lib folder will have libjulia.so)